 Hand of Fate

-- You'll keep any tokens you won even if you die or forfeit a game, so it might be worth it to go for a token even if it'll cause problems in your current playthrough.
-For example Cursed Treasure will give you 3-5 curses if you open it, but is also the only way to get its token and thus its permanent unlock.
+- You'll keep any tokens you won even if you die or forfeit a game, so it can be worth it to go for a token even if it'll cause problems in your current playthrough.
+For example opening the 'Cursed Treasure' will give you 3-5 curses, but is also the only way to get the card's token and permanent unlock.

-- It's impossible to stack your deck with purely beneficial cards like The Maiden and Soul Gem as there's very few of them, so keep an eye on the rewards you get from other cards as well.
-Maze of Traps for example is a great card since there's no luck involved in beating it and the traps are fairly easy to avoid, while Dead King's Hall requires you to fight but usually pays off better than most other combat encounters.
-Stuff like that.
+- It's impossible to stack your deck with purely beneficial cards like 'The Maiden' and 'Soul Gem', so it's important to keep an eye out for other low-risk high-reward cards.
+'Maze of Traps' for example is a great card as there's no RNG involved in beating it and the traps are fairly easy to avoid.
+Another example is 'Dead King's Hall' which involves a fight but tends to pay off better than most other combat encounters.

-- As you progress through the game, previously good cards can also start becoming worse so don't hesitate to change things around.
-Treasure Chest for example eventually becomes really dangerous as it more often than not turns out to be a Mimic even if you manage to reach and open it.
+- Many initially good cards get grow worse as you progress through the game, so don't hesitate to retire old staples when necessary.
+'Treasure Chest' for example starts good but eventually becomes really dangerous as it often turns out to be a Mimic even if you manage to reach and open it.

-- The DLC encounter chain (Starts with "Land Locked Lubber") culminates in an extremely tough boss fight that you can't remove from your deck until you beat it.
-It nets some pretty great rewards once beaten, including two purely beneficial cards and very powerful equipment, but it's brutal if you happen to stumble on it early in a dungeon and with bad luck it could even be the first card you step on.
-The encounter that unlocks it is called Sea Journey, which is also a tough encounter to clear since it requires a bunch of Success cards in a row.
+- The DLC encounter chain which starts with 'Land Locked Lubber' culminates in an extremely tough boss fight that you can't remove from your deck until you beat it.
+The rewards for clearing it are amazing, but it's brutal if you happen to stumble on it early in a dungeon.
+The encounter that unlocks the fight itself is called 'Sea Journey', another tough clear as it requires a bunch of Success cards in a row.